Coast Guardsman charged with murder of seaman in Alaska

 Tucker, who is from Ludington, Michigan, is in custody in San Diego.

-Kelch was found dead Jan.
+Kelch was found unresponsive Jan.
 27 along the shore of an island when their ship, the Munro, was docked in nearby Dutch Harbor.
 The charging document says he died of blunt force trauma to the head.

 The charges say Tucker lied when he said he injured his hand by punching a steel bulkhead after learning of Kelch’s death.